thephoeron/LLTHW/README.md

 Part Three of the book is designed for exploratory, self-directed, domain-specific projects.
 Libraries, new programming techniques, and common problem domains tackled by Common Lisp are demonstrated, but the reader should be expected to figure out the implementation details on their own.

-If you find any errors, or think a section could use more clarification or better code examples, please create an issue and identify the passage of text by chapter, exercise, and paragraph.
+If you find any errors, think a section could use more clarification or better code examples, please create an issue and identify the passage of text by chapter, exercise, and paragraph.

 ### Supporting this project